 - Unrealized potential of medication reconciliation processes: Most medication errors can be prevented,1 particularly the numerous errors that occur during prescribing and administration.2 Medication errors stemming from such failures frequently occur at transition points, such as admission (responsible for 22 percent of reconciliation errors), transfer (22 percent), and discharge (12 percent).2 Although effective medication reconciliation can greatly reduce the risk of such errors,3 and hospitals have developed medication reconciliation processes that occur while the patient is still in the hospital, many hospitals do not have systems in place to fully reconcile medications following patient discharge.

 Description of the Innovative ActivityHealth system pharmacists telephone recently discharged patients to provide complete medication reconciliation and medication-related education.
 The pharmacist asks the patient to review all prescription and over-the-counter medications being taken and provides educational information about each.
-The pharmacist then reconciles the patient-reported list with the list documented at discharge, addressing any discrepancies.
-The patient's physician and the patient receive a copy of the reconciled list, along with additional information relevant to each.
+The pharmacist then reconciles the patient-reported list with the list documented at discharge and updates the electronic medical record, addressing any discrepancies.
+The patient receives a copy of the reconciled list along with additional relevant information and adherence aids.
 As necessary, the pharmacist arranges for prompt followup on any medical or disease management needs identified during the call.
-Certified pharmacy technicians also call patients 30 days after the initial pharmacist call to conduct further followup.
+Certified pharmacy technicians also call high risk patients 30 days after the initial pharmacist call to conduct further followup.
+(Updated January 2014).
 Key elements of the program include the following:

-- Prioritizing patients to be called: While the program tries to contact all patients discharged from a Novant hospital (the program team currently has the capacity to telephone approximately 97 percent of such patients), a team of four pharmacists and two pharmacy technicians conducts a weekly review to identify those at highest risk of readmission so they can be given top priority.
-Each Monday, the team receives a report that identifies all patients discharged from every Novant hospital the previous week who are patients of a Novant primary care provider.
+- Prioritizing patients to be called: While the program tries to contact all patients discharged from a Novant hospital (the program team currently has the capacity to telephone approximately 97 percent of such patients), a team of seven pharmacists and two pharmacy technicians conducts a weekly review to identify those at highest risk of readmission so they can be given top priority.
+Each Monday and Thursday, the team receives a report that identifies all patients discharged from every Novant hospital the previous week who are patients of a Novant primary care provider.
 Pharmacy technicians review the summaries and highlight those patients at the highest risk of readmission due to an adverse drug event.
-At-risk patients include those age 65 and older; those taking eight or more medications; those who experienced a prolonged hospital stay; those with cognitive impairment; and those taking certain medications with high risk of an adverse drug event (e.g., anticoagulants, digoxin, potassium, and sedatives).
+At-risk patients include those age 65 and older; those taking eight or more medications; those who experienced a prolonged hospital stay; those with cognitive impairment; those who suffer from high risk conditions such as congestive heart failure (CHF), diabetes, pneumonia, myocardial infarction (MI); and those taking certain medications with high risk of an adverse drug event (e.g., anticoagulants, digoxin, potassium, and sedatives).
 Novant physicians can also refer patients seen in their offices that require medication management to the Safe Med program.
+(Updated January 2014).

 - Pharmacist preparation for call: Before phoning the patient, the pharmacist accesses the patient care summary in the electronic medical record to review the patient's condition(s), laboratory test results, and medications recommended at discharge.
 The pharmacist considers potential problems and challenges the patient may face and determines what education to provide.
 The pharmacist also reviews the medication list to identify whether accepted standards of care have been followed.
 For example, if a patient admitted for congestive heart failure also has diabetes, the pharmacist will review the patient's diabetes medications to determine whether all recommended medications (e.g., a statin) have been prescribed.